-Editor’s Note: The World Wide Web Consortium recently approved new accessibility guidelines.
-Passed in December 2008, the new “Web Content Accessibility Guidelines 2.0” is the official recommendation for web accessibility for the disabled.
+The new “Web Content Accessibility Guidelines 2.0” is the official recommendation from the World Wide Web Consortium for web accessibility for the disabled.
+It was passed in December 2008.

 The entire text of this principle collapses down to “validate your HTML,” if you look at it in the simplest manner.
 From a practical perspective, it requires site authors to compose documents according to standard specifications and validate them.